 The more you pray in places outside of church or home, the more naturally Christ will come to mind there.
 You can pray just about anywhere.
-When you pray in other places, it will seem much less like a separate, Godless world, and more of a whole in which the Spirit is afoot everywhere.
+When you pray in other places, it will seem much less like a separate, Godless world, and more of a whole world in which the Spirit is afoot everywhere.